rserc-berlin/seminar/index.md

 ## About the Seminar

-The Research Seminar on Environment, Resources and Climate Economics (RSERC) is jointly organized by Technical University Berlin, Humboldt University Berlin, DIW Berlin, Hertie School, Mercator Research Institute on Global Commons and Climate Change, Potsdam Institute for Climate Impact Research, and Leibniz Institute for Economic Research.
+The Research Seminar on Environment, Resources and Climate Economics (RSERC) is jointly organized by Technical University Berlin, Humboldt University Berlin, DIW Berlin, Hertie School, Mercator Research Institute on Global Commons and Climate Change, Potsdam Institute for Climate Impact Research, and RWI-Leibniz Institute for Economic Research.

 Every week, it brings together environmental and resource economists to discuss the latest research presented by distinguished external scholars.